-Good Samaritan Hospice's interdisciplinary team consists of a variety of persons with unique skills.
-Each team member and volunteer is specially trained to assist the patient to live as fully, as comfortably as possible with his or her rights to dignity and choice intact.
+Good Samaritan Hospice’s interdisciplinary team consists of a variety of persons with unique skills.
+Each team member and volunteer is specially trained to assist the patient to live as fully and comfortably as possible with his or her rights to dignity and choice intact.

 The Hospice Patient and Family